Digital care & cruelty

 Digital Care and Cruelty: Social Provisioning and Deprivation in the Era of Big Data

-Webinar video | Summary report | Biographies | Resources
+Webinar video | Summary | Biographies | Resources

 Featuring: Virginia Eubanks (SUNY, Albany), Sasha Costanza-Chock (MIT), Joanna Redden (Western).
 Hosted by: Alissa Centivany (Western).